 Here are a few that are great for family, friends or colleagues…

 - Fictionary – Read out a strange word and get each guest to take a stab at what it means.
-Display all the answers and then ask everyone to vote for which answer was most likely to be correct and which answer is the funniest.
+Display all the answers in an open-ended slide and then ask everyone to vote for which answer was most likely to be correct and which answer is the funniest.
 Give 1 point to the highest voted in each category and another point to anyone who actually got the right answer.
 (See the GIF above for how to do this for free on AhaSlides).

 - Charades – Perhaps the parlour game is charades.
 You know how this one works, so it should come as no surprise that it works just as well during a virtual Christmas party!